-The first example will generate a two word constant (double precision) of the alphabetic constant "PAGE NO."
+The first example will generate a two word constant (double precision) in BCD format 00000000005.

 The second example will generate a two word excess 50 floating point constant where 3.14 is equivalent to 513140000000.

 8. Assembler Directives

 The UTMOST assembler provides the programmer with a series of powerful operation codes in the form of Assembler Directives.
 These assembler directives do not produce coding in and of themselves, but effectively provide a programmed means of controlling the process of assembly.